pivotal/docs-tap/security-and-compliance/ingress-certificates.hbs.md

 # Ingress certificates

+This topic tells you about securing ingress communication in Tanzu Application Platform (commonly known as TAP).

 By default, Tanzu Application Platform installs and uses a self-signed CA for issuing TLS certificates to components for the purpose of securing ingress communication.